Riddhi1629/Inventory_Management_System/README.md

         "item_id": <item_id_to_order>,
         "date": <date>(In the form: "2012-01-01T23:30:00+02:00")
     }
+    After Placing the order the items table will have it appended in its order list.
     Similarly for all the other operations described in step 5 use '/order/<id>'

 9. For viewing all the records of items, suppliers, purchaese and orders table use '/items', '/suppliers', '/purchases' and '/orders' respectively.